 Here is a summary of the cost and features of each plan for 1000 contacts, paying yearly (the default).

 The CRM isn’t available until the “Plus” plan, where all basic CRM features are included.
-You can add contacts and deals.
+You can add contacts and deals in custom fields.

-If you’re really interested in sales, you’ll need the “Professional” plan or above.
+If you’re really interested in sales automation, you’ll need the “Professional” plan or above.
 Attribution will give you a visual way of tracking every touchpoint (email or website interaction) a contact has made.

 Free trial – ActiveCampaign offers a 14-day free trial, which have some limitations, but includes most features.